The FHA Streamline Refinance : 3 Ways To Reach More U.S. Households

 U.S. banks, however, don't always underwrite to the exact standards of the FHA Streamline Refinance program.
 Rather, banks often add additional qualification standards beyond what the FHA requires.

 In industry parlance, these additional standards are called "investor overlays" and, for the FHA Streamline Refinance program, investor overlays can include any of the following :

 - Verifying an applicant's current employment status and 10-year employment history

 - Verifying an applicant's income to make sure minimum debt-to-income ratios are met

 - Verifying an applicant's credit scores to make sure FICOs are 640 or higher

-Now, the reason the banks raise standards beyond FHA requirements is because the FHA holds banks responsible when they make "bad loans".
-When banks make too many bad loans, the FHA fines the bank and may revokes their FHA lending license.
+Now, there's a reason why banks make overlays.
+It's because the FHA holds banks responsible when they make "bad loans" and when banks make too many bad loans, the FHA fines that bank and may revoke its FHA lending license.

 Allow Homeowners To Finance Tax And Insurance Escrows

 Another hurdle for refinancing households is the tight restrictions than an FHA Streamline Refinance places on a borrower's final loan size.